felixengelmann/inter-act/README.md

 The extensions Multi-Associative Cues and Item Prominence are also featured in [F. Engelmann (Doctoral Thesis, 2016)](https://publishup.uni-potsdam.de/frontdoor/index/index/docId/10086) and [L. J&auml;ger, F. Engelmann, and S. Vasishth (Frontiers in Psychology, 2015)](http://journal.frontiersin.org/article/10.3389/fpsyg.2015.00617/abstract).

+---
+*Feb 4, 2019 - Thanks to Brian Dillon for fixing a bug in the app that prevented cue weights from affecting the model.*